faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/the_uses_of_irrationality_and_its_limitations.md

 *The following is a short essay written by Greta Christina, published May 18, 2008 on [her blog](https://gretachristina.typepad.com/greta_christinas_weblog/2008/05/a-different-way.html).
 Her arguments also seem relevant to facets of LDS epistemology.*

-*I've made one minor grammatical change and added some topic headings.*
+*I've made a minor grammatical change and added topic headings which represent my own judgement on natural subdivisions and topics.*

 ---